uhkniazi/HPRU_Flu_Evolution/README.md

 ### getPosteriorGamma = function(alpha.scale, base, n=1000, prior)
 [see gelman P 583 and bayesian computations with R page 66].
 The function first substracts the prior (which was a dirichlet prior) from the alpha.scale (we could just use ivSeq instead to speed things up).
 It adds the components of the non-reference base from the alpha to create one component and the other component is the reference base (base in the function argument).
 It then adds a Jefferey's prior of 0.5 for the alpha while beta=1 for the Gamma distribution.
 This is because the likelihood is a poisson rate, and the poisson lambda is ditributed as a gamma variable.
 We convert the rate to per 1000, simulate 1000 from rgamma.

+## logit and logit.inv
+### DESC:
+Simple functions that take a proportion and returns a logit transform or inverse.

+## getTransitionMatrix
+### ARGS:
+mBase: a matrix of column vectors with 4 components A, T, G and C. The number of columns is equal to the number of positions in the sequence.
+### DESC:
+Creates a 4X4 matrix, and loops through the columns of mBase.
+For each column (X) it checks which is the base with maximum frequency (and uses that as the reference base).
+Using the position of this reference base as the index of the row number in the transition matrix, it add the vector X. However the vector X is converted to 0 or 1, depending on if the components of this vector X were 0 or greater than 0.
+Finally the diagnoal of this transition matrix is set to 0.
+### RETS:
+The 4X4 zero diagnoal transition matrix. (technially this would be e.g. if reference base is A P(T,G,C | A))

+## getalphabeta
+### ARGS:
+m: mean of the proportion
+v: variance of the proportion.
+Both these are assumed to be from a beta distribution.
+### DESC:
+Using the formula for alpha and beta for the beta distribution (see Gelman 2008) the mean and the variance are used to solve for alpha and beta.
+This would normally be used if we have a vector of proportions (say an exchangable distribution) and we want to calculate a beta distribution parameters for that.
+### RETS:
+Alpha and Beta for the beta distribution as a named list.

 # bam_variance.R [NOTE: there is a minor problem with this script as getSequenceVariance needs fixing for calculation of getPosteiorPredict].
 Use next script bam_mutation_probability.R instead.
 Loads a list of sorted indexed bamfiles in the given folder, calculates the variance vector for each bam file.
 The vector for the variance of a bam file, has components equal to the areas of the sequence that have coverage in the bam file, and the variance at that position.
 Various plots are produced as output.